muecke87/conventions/docs/db.md

 ```

 ## Immutability of tuples
 DB tuples are immutable!
-In general this means we do not update tuples - instead we add a new tuple, with an incremented revision number (but the same item_id).
+In general this means we do not update tuples - instead we add a new tuple, with an incremented revision number (but the same itemNo).